 Safeguarding and promoting the welfare of children in our school is the responsibility of the whole school community.
-All adults working in this School (including visiting staff, supply teachers, volunteers and students on placement) are required to report instances of actual or suspected child abuse or neglect to the Designated Safeguarding Lead (DSL), to a Deputy Designated Safeguarding Lead (DDSL) or a member of the safeguarding team.
+All adults working in this School (including visiting staff, supply teachers, volunteers and students on placement) are required to report instances of actual or suspected child abuse, neglect or exploitation to the Designated Safeguarding Lead (DSL), to a Deputy Designated Safeguarding Lead (DDSL) or a member of the safeguarding team.

-Parents are advised as follows, on the website and in the Parent Handbook, about the school's responsibilities:
+Parents are advised as follows on the website and in the Parent Handbook, about the school's responsibilities:

 The Local Authority requires all schools to report any obvious or suspected cases of child abuse.
 Schools are encouraged to take the attitude that where there are grounds for suspicion it is better to be safe than sorry.
 The procedure is intended to protect children who may be at risk.
 This does mean that Headteachers or designated safeguarding leads risk upsetting some parents by reporting a case that, on investigation, proves unfounded.
-We trust that parents will appreciate the sensitive nature of our role in protecting children, and are assured that we always aim to act in the best interest of the child.
+We trust that parents will appreciate the sensitive nature of our role in protecting children and are assured that we always aim to act in the best interest of the child.

-THE SAFEGUARDING TEAM - please see Appendix 1 for images and roles and works with other members of the safeguarding team to provide advice and support to other staff on child welfare and child protection matters.
+THE SAFEGUARDING TEAM - please see Appendix 1 for images and roles

+The Designated Safeguarding Lead who is an Assistant Head teacher, works closely with the Head teacher and takes lead responsibility for safeguarding and child protection (including online safety) and works with other members of the safeguarding team to provide advice and support to other staff on child welfare and child protection matters.
 The DSL and Deputy DSLs take part in strategy discussions and inter-agency meetings, and/or support other staff to do so, and contribute to the assessment of children.
 Whilst the activities of the DSL can be delegated to appropriately trained deputies, the ultimate lead responsibility for child protection remains with the DSL, this lead responsibility should not be delegated.
 During term time the DSL (or a deputy) will always be available (during school hours) for staff in the school to discuss any safeguarding concerns, which may include availability via phone and/or other media in exceptional circumstances.
 During the school holidays, the safeguarding team provide contact details and an availability rota to the local authority to provide support and assistance with child protection and safeguarding concerns that arise during that period.